Accuraty/AccuMap/README.md

 #### Configuration (Settings, Resources)

-The AccuMap App doesn't use any app settings or app resources.
+The AccuMap App has a single setting in App Settings: the Google Embed Maps API key.
+The AccuMap App doesn't use any app resources.

 #### Style